DawnLIU35/DawnLIU35.github.io/_pages/about.md

 Recent Research
 ======

-● To Do: Unlearnable Examples for Generative Model.

 ● 08/2022~present: Data Imbalance in Self-Supervised Federated Learning.
-Targeting **ICML 2023** as the first author.

 ● 04/2022~09/2022: Tackling Continual Domain Shift with Simultaneous Domain Generalization and Adaptation.
-A paper is under review at **ICLR 2023**.
+A paper is accepted by **ICLR 2023**.

 ● 01/2022~03/2022: Fairness in Continual Learning.